SumoLogic/sumologic-documentation/docs/get-started/training-certification.md

 * Refresh your browser.
 Clear your browser’s cookies and cache.
 * Close and reopen your browser.
 * Browser or network settings disable or block Third Party Cookies.
-The Learning Portal will use Cookies to authorize access to specific learning content.
+The Training portal will use Cookies to authorize access to specific learning content.
 To solve this error, add `[*.]sj-cdn.net (about:blank)` as a trusted site in your browser's privacy settings or update browser settings to allow third-party cookies.
 * Confirm your internet connection.
 * Attempt to play the video or reload the lesson in an Incognito or Private window by clicking your browser's menu button and selecting "New Incognito/Private Window".
    * If the content successfully loads in the new window, this is an indicator that a browser extension is likely preventing the content from loading.